puppetlabs/puppet-docs/source/pe/3.8/razor_using.markdown

 ### Step 4.5: Add `pe_repo` to PE Master

 If you haven't already done so, you need to make sure that PE is prepared to manage the nodes you provision.
-You do this by adding the class for the platform you're provisioning nodes with to the `PE Master` node group, as follows.
+You don't have to do these steps if the nodes you're installing will have the same architecture as the Master.

+You add `pe_repo` class as follows.

 1. On the PE console, go to **Classification**.
 2. Click the **PE Master** node group, and then click the **Classes** tab.